-- Apply procedural knowledge to unpack complex problems into constituent parts, identify reliable problem-solving methods, accurately apply problem-solving methods - Identify the presence of multiple perspectives and explain the contextual factors that account for these perspectives. - You should be able to examine data that is presented to you in a context such as a chart or graph, and draw reasonable conclusions based on data. - You should be able to identify the critical information necessary to solve a quantitative real world problem, then use this information and the basic tools of mathematics to solve it.
+- Identify the presence of multiple perspectives and explain the contextual factors that account for these perspectives. - You should be able to examine data that is presented to you in a context such as a chart or graph, and draw reasonable conclusions based on data. - You should be able to identify the critical information necessary to solve a quantitative real world problem, then use this information and the basic mathematics to solve it.